Gabrielwessling/Gabrielwessling/README.md

 - 🌱 I’m currently learning absolutely nothing that adds to my life.
 I'm getting good in puzzles tho, but I don't like it very much.
 - 💞️ I’m looking to collaborate on anything really, I'd love to help, even if I have to learn a lot before starting, so feel free to email me or something like that.
 - 📫 You can contact me via e-mail at distopiarte@gmail.com or send me a message at +55(47)99734-9359.
 Also my twitter but I don't recommend: @gabee_dev or https://twitter.com/gabee_dev

+Any english mistake here is deliberate so don't bother correcting em.